-Data management will be developed in coordination and collaboration with already existing infrastructures and integrators (e.g., JCOMMOPS, CMEMS, EMODnet) to avoid the duplication of effort and to facilitate a fast adoption and availability of the produced data.
+Data management will be developed in coordination collaboration with already infrastructures and integrators (e.g., JCOMMOPS, CMEMS, EMODnet) to avoid the duplication of effort and to facilitate a fast adoption and availability of the produced data.
 Once connected to these systems, each new dataset can be automatically and immediately exposed by means of all the available interoperability interfaces (the TOOLS in Figure 3) and data portals.
 Within WP3, there is a focused action to support an end-to-end data and information management, search, discovery and access system from Networks to targeted Integrators (CMEMS, EMODnet and SeaDataNet).
 One key action under the EuroSea project will be the enhancement of the data provenance to provide the user with the end-to-end data management pipeline information.
 Exhibiting infrastructures are already collaborating and sharing data, by providing the user with the provenience metadata he will be able to understand who and how data has been managed.

-Figure 3: Schematic representation of data flow from observing units done internationally (RDA, CF) as well as at European scale by EuroGOOS DATAMEQ working group and previous AtlantOS project.
+Figure 3: Schematic representation of data flow from observing units

+Each Network has its naming convention that have been agreed often at International level with JCOMM.
+EuroSea will not change the Network data system but will provide recommendations, based on the work done internationally (RDA7, CF 8) as well as at European scale by EuroGOOS DATAMEQ9 working group and previous AtlantOS project.
 However, mandatory information to be provided with the data at network level, data exchange and access will be enhanced with Integrators and for users.